 2.3.17 Figure 33 illustrates the Union-wide box plot of reporting rates of Als, normalised with the number of IFR flight hours in the airspace included in the Performance Scheme.
 The figure depicts the average FAB reporting rate as well.
-It is worth noting that two FABs have higher reporting rates than the 50% box (UK-Ireland FAB and FABEC) and one has lower rate (DANUBE FAB).
+It is worth noting that two FABs have higher reporting rates than the 50% box (UK-Ireland FAB and NEFAB) and one has lower rate (DANUBE FAB).

-Figure 33: Box plot of Union-wide and FAB reporting rates of AIs
+Figure 33: Box plot of Union-wide and FAB reporting rates of Als

 2.3.18 Figure 34 illustrates the Union-wide box plot of reporting rates of ATM-S occurrences, normalised with the number of IFR flight hours in the airspace included in the Performance Scheme.
 The figure depicts the average FAB reporting rate as well.
-It is worth noting that four FABs have higher reporting rates than the 50% box (FABEC, and NEFAB, DK-SE FAB, and FAB CE).
+It is worth noting that three FABs have higher reporting rates than the 50% box (NEFAB, FABEC, and FAB CE) and one has lower rate (UK-Ireland FAB).